satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Facebook.com, etc., is the most obvious and simplistic way to indicate the quality of a contribution (whether it be an article, review, comment on a review, or any portions thereof).
-Other possibilities include measuring the frequency (Figure X) or impact (Figure X) of a contributor or their contributions over time, the breadth of topics the reviewer has reviewed,
+Other possibilities include measuring the activity, frequency (Figure X), impact (Figure X), and topic range of a contributor or their contributions over time.

 .. figure:: images/image02.png
    :align: center
    :alt:
-Figure X. Example of a metric for quantifying contributions over time.
+Figure X. Example of a metric for quantifying contributor frequency.
 Quotes over Time (www.qovert.info) tracked the top-quoted people from Reuters Alertnet News on a range of topics, and presents their quotes on a timeline, where color denotes the identity of a speaker and bar height